urob/zmk-actions/readme.md

 ### 3. Create a Personal Access Token

-The `upgrade-zmk` workflow requires a Personal Access Token with write access to actions and pull requests.[^1] The token should be stored as a repository secret named `ZMK_MODULES_ACTIONS`.
-The following steps outline how to create the token:
+The `upgrade-zmk` workflow requires a Personal Access Token with write access to pull requests.[^1] The following steps outline how to create the token:

 1. Go to your GitHub account settings.
 2. Create a new Personal Access token under Developer settings.
+(The name doesn't matter.)
 3. Configure the token to have the following repository permissions:
    - Read access to metadata
-   - Read & write access to actions and pull requests
+   - Write access to pull requests
 4. Copy the token and store it in a secure location.
 5. Go to the repository where you want to use the token.
 6. Go to 'Action secrets and variables' in the repository settings.
-7. Add a new repository secret with the name `ZMK_MODULES_ACTIONS`.
+7. Add a new repository secret with the same name as passed to `upgrade-zmk` in step 2a/ above.
 8. Set the secret value to the token you created in steps 1-4.

 [^1]: